csisztaiarnold/citytube_frontend/README.md

-# The theme for the CityTube module.
+# The frontend for the CityTube Drupal 8 module.

-A Drupal 8 theme for the CityTube module (https://github.com/csisztaiarnold/citytube).
+A React frontend for the CityTube module (https://github.com/csisztaiarnold/citytube).

-## Requirements

-- Drupal 8.x